99th (London Welsh) Heavy Anti-Aircraft Regiment, Royal Artillery: Normandy

-The command and reconnaissance groups of the regiment embarked with their vehicles on Motor Transport (MT) ships 77 and 102 at Tilbury Docks on 5–6 June and landed at Arromanches-les-Bains in Normandy on 9 June (D + 3) followed the next day by all but six of the regiment's guns.
-76 AA Brigade's role was to provide an Inner Artillery Zone (IAZ) to protect Gold Beach, Arromanches where the Mulberry harbour was being built, and the little harbour of Port-en-Bessin where the Pipe-Line Under The Ocean (Pluto) oil facilities would be sited.
+The regiment's command and reconnaissance groups embarked with their vehicles on Motor Transport (MT) ships 77 and 102 at Tilbury Docks on 5–6 June and landed at Arromanches-les-Bains in Normandy on 9 June (D + 3), followed the next day by all but six of the regiment's guns.
+76 AA Brigade's role was to provide an Inner Artillery Zone (IAZ) to protect Gold Beach, Arromanches where the Mulberry harbour was being built, and the little harbour of Port-en-Bessin, where the Pipe-Line Under The Ocean (Pluto) oil facilities would be sited.
 Eight of the regiment's guns were deployed to Port-en-Bessin on 11 June, and B Troop fired the regiment's first rounds on ground targets in the village of Hottot-les-Bagues.
 The remainder of the regiment's guns arrived the same day, and the REME workshop landed on 14 June amid shellfire and high waves that 'drowned' most of their vehicles, which had to be recovered.

 As the beachhead was expanded, RHQ moved to the village of Sommervieu on 21 June.
-Over the early days of the campaign the regiment fired a large number of rounds, both in the AA role (claiming several 'kills' of Junkers Ju 88 night intruders) and in the ground role.
+Over the early days of the campaign, the regiment fired a large number of rounds, both in the AA role (claiming several 'kills' of Junkers Ju 88 night intruders) and in the ground role.
 The regiment was commended by XXX Corps for the accuracy of the airburst concentrations fired by B Trp in support of 49th (West Riding) Division.
 A number of officers were attached to RA medium regiments to familiarise them with fire control methods in case the regiment was used in that role.
-During July the regiment submitted a number of claims of bombers and fighter-bombers shot down, as well as one V-1 flying bomb.
-The rear echelon of the regiment arrived from Tilbury on 18 July aboard MT 41 (the Empire Canyon).
+During July, the regiment submitted a number of claims of bombers and fighter-bombers shot down, as well as one V-1 flying bomb.
+The regiment's rear echelon arrived from Tilbury on 18 July aboard MT 41 (the Empire Canyon).

-At the end of August 21st Army Group broke out of the Normandy beachhead and began to pursue the beaten enemy up the coast.
+At the end of August, 21st Army Group broke out of the Normandy beachhead and began to pursue the beaten enemy up the coast.
 76 AA Brigade followed this advance, leaving 99th (LW) HAA Rgt in Normandy.
-Together with the lorries of 1671 Artillery Platoon of the Royal Army Service Corps (RASC) it was transferred on 26 August to 101 AA Bde defending the port of Cherbourg in the US Army sector.
-On 3 September 5 Royal Marine AA Bde HQ and 111th HAA Rgt began arriving to take over these commitments and 99th (LW) HAA Rgt prepared to move out with 101 AA Bde behind 21st Army Group.
+Together with the lorries of 1671 Artillery Platoon, Royal Army Service Corps (RASC), it was transferred on 26 August to 101 AA Bde defending the port of Cherbourg in the US Army sector.
+On 3 September, 5 Royal Marine AA Bde HQ and 111th HAA Rgt began arriving to take over these commitments and 99th (LW) HAA Rgt prepared to move out with 101 AA Bde behind 21st Army Group.